davepinch/pinchy.cc/collections/_camera-roll/2022/08/2022-08-19-gazebo-at-night-under-a-cloudy-sky.md

 tags:
   - Gazebo at Night
   - in the backyard
-  - Hexagon
+  - hexagon
   - Bothell
-  - Looking Up
+  - looking up
-  - Nighttime
+  - nighttime
-  - Photograph
+  - photograph
-  - Favorite Photo
+  - favorite photo
 ---